protocol-1903/piecewise-undergrounds/README.md

 - [Advanced Fluid Handling](https://mods.factorio.com/mod/underground-pipe-pack): because AFH has undergrounds with multiple connections, it would be incredibly difficult to get working with how this mod is implemented.
 It will not be supported.
 - [Pipes Plus](https://mods.factorio.com/mod/pipe_plus): Not currently supported.
 If desired, will be supported in the future.

-If you wish to add compatibility with a mod, talk to me on here or discord so we can sort it out.
+If you wish to add compatibility with a mod, talk to me on github or discord so we can sort it out.

 Thumbnail courtesy of JigSaW on Discord.